top of page

 NOTES:

-1. Included in the price are 8 nights in superb accommodation, including ensuite bathrooms, and 8 breakfasts and dinners.
-Also included are all lunches except for the penultimate day along the coastal bike path.
+1. Included in the price are 8 nights in superb accommodation, including ensuite bathrooms, and 8 breakfasts and lunches and 7 dinners.
+The final dinner in Vasto has usually been unnecessary for most people so that is excluded.

-2. Also included are all of the activities mentioned - wine tastings, olive oil tastings, walking and hiking tour guides, entrance fees and bicycle rentals.
+2. Also included are most of the major activities mentioned, ie wine tastings, cooking class, olive oil tutorial and walking and hiking tour guides.

 3. All transportation is included, starting from the initial pick-up in Rome to the drop-off in Rome at the end of the tour.

-4. This is a fully escorted tour so also included in the price is as much time and assistance from Mike & Elena as you require, which will include at no extra charge informal Italian lessons from Elena if required by anyone (see also the Language section of this website) and Mike is always happy to accompany you on a bike ride, whether on electric bikes or regular bikes.
+4. This is a fully escorted tour so also included in the price is as much time and assistance from Mike & Elena as you require, which will include at no extra charge informal Italian lessons from Elena as we travel around Abruzzo (see also the Language section of this website).

-5. Not included are additional and optional hotel provided activities, drinks (other than mealtime water and wine) and incidental expenses of any kind.
+5. Not included are additional and optional hotel provided activities, hotel laundry, pre-dinner drinks and other incidental expenses of any kind.
+However wine will be provided with lunch and dinner.

 6. Detailed terms and conditions will be submitted later to interested parties.
 Meanwhile for further information, discussions about changes to the itinerary or to express interest in booking this tour please email us at Mike@mykindofitaly.com or use the contact form in the About Us section of this website.